shiveshc/SinGAN_easy_tensorflow/README.md

 # SinGAN_easy_tensorflow
 Native TensorFlow API implementation of SinGAN paper (https://arxiv.org/pdf/1905.01164.pdf).

 __The goal of this implementation is instructional__.
 I hope it is useful for people who do not have deep background in Pytorch or Keras.
-This implementation defines model graph using native TensorFlow API (one single file) thus may be easier to understand the method for beginners.
+This implementation defines model graph using native TensorFlow (version lte 2.0), thus this may be easier to understand the method for beginners.

 # Contents
 1. [Results](#results)